ReactVision/starter-kit/README.md

 Set up the development environment for [react native](https://reactnative.dev/docs/environment-setup).

 > ⚠️ NOTE: The android emulators are not supported by Viro.
-See [this](https://docs.viromedia.com/docs/installing-viro-android) for more
+See [this](https://viro-community.readme.io/docs/frequently-asked-questions#does-this-work-with-ios-simulators-or-android-emulators).

 ## Installation